kcp-dev/infra/iac/oci-prow-worker/README.md

 ## Running terraform

 Easiest way to run terraform locally is to create a `.env` file with the required environment variables and then run `make` commands.
-For example:
+For example, create a file `.env` (or see [.env.example](./.env.example)):

 ```bash
 export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxx